-According to the Reg 8 of the EEA Regulations 2016 non-EEA unmarried partners of the EEA Nationals, who are exercising their treaty rights in the UK, can join their EEA National partners.
-They may do that only if they can prove that he/she is in a durable relationship with the EEA national.
+According to Reg 8 of the EEA Regulations 2016, non-EEA unmarried partners of the EEA Nationals exercising their treaty rights in the UK can join their EEA National partners.
+They may do that only if they can prove that they are stable with the EEA national.

 The above regulations define unmarried partners as extended family members.

 The term unmarried partner relationship defines a relationship similar to marriage.
-However, it must have subsisted (continued in existence) for at least two years.
+However, it must have existed (continued in existence) for at least two years.
 An applicant has to prove it by way of presenting to the Home Office household bills.
 Also, bank statements or other documents that can help prove cohabitation covering two years are suitable too.

 Unmarried partners from countries outside the European Economic Area (EEA) can join their EEA family members.
 But, they must be exercising their treaty rights and residing in the UK by applying for an EEA family permit outside the UK.
 An applicant gets the EEA family permit for six months.

 Then they can apply for a residence card as an extended family member of an EEA national.
 However, they can only do that before the expiration of the EEA family permit.
-The applicant gets this residence card is only for five years following the EEA Regulations 2016 and can renew it in five years.
+The applicant gets this residence card for five years only following the EEA Regulations 2016 and can renew it in five years.
 Alternatively, an unmarried partner of an EEA national may apply for a permanent residence card.
 Again, he can only do that if he satisfies all the Home Office requirements.

-The immigration lawyers at Law Park are experts in dealing with EEA applications.
-If you need legal help from immigration lawyers in London to prepare and submit your EEA application and we are here to provide you with friendly, reliable, efficient and professional immigration service.
+The immigration lawyers at Lawpark are experts in dealing with EEA applications.
+You may need legal help from immigration lawyers in London to prepare and submit your EEA application.
+We are also here to provide you with friendly, reliable, efficient, and professional immigration services.

 If our team of professionals works with EEA application of unmarried partners, then the following services can be expected: